 The totals sheet is the focal point of the carbon measurement analysis, bringing together all the calculated emissions data from individual data sheets.
 The sheet provides an overall summary of emissions, including by source (e.g., energy, anaesthetics) and by scope (Scope 1, 2, or 3), expressed in tons of CO2 equivalent ( tCO2e).
 Additionally, the sheet showcases environmental indices such as water use and renewable energy generated.
-At the end of each data collection period(every three months)pre and post intervention, the totals will be imported to a word document for reporting and dissemination purposes.
+At the end of each data collection period(every three months)pre and post-intervention, the totals will be imported into a word document for reporting and dissemination purposes.

 We will use statistical methods such as regression analysis, ANOVA, and student's t-tests to explore associations between variables.
-Additionally, we will use interrupted time series analysis as a technique to uncover potential relationships between interventions and reduced emissions.
+Additionally, we will use interrupted time series analysis to uncover potential relationships between interventions and reduced emissions.
 By varying the input parameters and evaluating their impact on the results, we can identify the input parameters with the most significant impact and uncertainty.
 This analysis will help us assess the significance of relationships between variables and uncover any potential associations between interventions and reduced emissions [42].

 The results of the data analysis will be presented in an easy-to-understand format using graphs, tables, and charts and will be interpreted and discussed to highlight key findings and their implications for policy and practice[43].
 These findings will be disseminated through academic journals, conference presentations, and policy briefs to reach a broad audience and maximize their impact.